 The most common symptom is a soft bump that arises from the skin and can grow in various sizes.
 If the cyst grows large enough it can cause pain from touching the area.

-Pain can also arise from wrist or hand movements that put pressure on the cyst at the end ranges of movement.
+If the hand hurts, the pain may arise from wrist or hand movements that put pressure on the cyst at the end ranges of movement.
 Additionally, larger cysts in the wrist and fingers can cause limited motion when trying to flex or extend the wrist.

 Most of the time a cyst develops with no known cause, but they can grow in size with increased activity to the area of the wrist.